jegly/ATK/README.md

 ## 🔎 APK Audit

-Static security audit of any APK — a browsed file or an app pulled off the device.
-Hybrid engine: Android SDK tools when present, pure-Go fallback otherwise, so it works with zero extra dependencies.
+A static security audit of any APK, whether a browsed file or an app pulled off the device.
+The engine is hybrid: it uses Android SDK tools when present and a pure-Go fallback otherwise, so it works with zero extra dependencies.

-- **Score + grade** with a severity breakdown
+- **Score and grade** with a severity breakdown
 - **Dangerous permissions** highlighted
-- **Tracker / ad-SDK** detection
+- **Tracker and ad-SDK** detection
-- **Rule findings** tagged with CWE / MASVS
+- **Rule findings** tagged with CWE and MASVS
-- **Decoded manifest** + exported components
+- **Decoded manifest** with exported components
-- **Signing certificate** — identity, scheme (v1/v2/v3), SHA-256 / SHA-1
+- **Signing certificate**: identity, scheme (v1/v2/v3), SHA-256 and SHA-1
-- **Explorer** — browse the APK, view text / images / hex
+- **Explorer**: browse the APK, view text, images, and hex
-- **Export** to JSON · CSV · SARIF
+- **Export** to JSON, CSV, and SARIF

 ---

 ## 🧹 Debloater

-Package database sourced from Universal Android Debloater (UAD-ng): **5,362 packages** across 14 manufacturers, each with a safety rating.
-Beyond enable/disable, ATK can perform a **privileged uninstall of protected system apps without root** — and **restore** them later — using a Canta/Shizuku-style technique over ADB.
+The package database comes from Universal Android Debloater (UAD-ng): **5,362 packages** across 14 manufacturers, each with a safety rating.
+Beyond enable and disable, ATK can run a **privileged uninstall of protected system apps without root**, and **restore** them later, using a Canta and Shizuku-style technique over ADB.

 | Rating | Meaning |
 |---|---|